 Some of the other reasons we would need to see you quickly include:

 Our chances of saving the tooth are best if you retrieve the tooth and quickly rinse it with cool water, avoiding the root area.
 Try to replace the tooth in the socket, but don’t force it.
 If you can't replace the tooth, keep it in a glass of milk.
-Call our office for an appointment for any dental emergency.
+We strive to be the best emergency dentists Crown Point has to offer, so call our office for an appointment for any dental emergency.

 10705 Randolph St., Crown Point, IN 46307